sdoboli/lab0_CSC16/README.md

 ## Lab 0 - Install and test VM and github classroom

-0. Read the following files:
-    1. CPPprogramStructure.txt  = describes the structure of a c++ program.
-    1. Notes1_about_gnu_compiler.txt   = details the compiling process of a cpp program into an executable file and how to run the executable file
-    1. IntroToLinuxCommands.txt  = describes the basic linux commands you need to know.

 Follow the steps below.
 The original steps are from here:
 http://cs.brown.edu/courses/csci1310/2020/assign/labs/lab0.html#Using-the-VM